Assessment Year Vs Financial Year - Know the Difference Now!

 However, the refund is processed after the ITR is filed and verified.
 Late filing of ITR can delay the receipt of the refund and the interest on the refund amount.

-Disallowance of Deductions: Taxpayers who claim deductions under various sections, such as sections 80C, 80D and 80G, have to file their ITR within the due date to avail of the benefits of these deductions.
+Disallowance of Deductions: Taxpayers who claim deductions under various sections, such as sections 80C, 80D, and 80G, must file their ITR within the due date to avail themselves of the benefits of these deductions.

 Late filing of ITR can lead to the disallowance of these deductions and increase the tax liability.